derek/blog/posts/2011-09-22-creating-an-api-service-with-yql.md

 You can also toy around with the query in the YQL console <a href="http://y.ahoo.it/lDld8">here</a>.

-If you are interested in learning more fun stuff you can do with YQL, here's another post, <a href="http://derek.io/blog/2010/how-to-secure-oauth-in-javascript/">How-to: Secure OAuth in JavaScript</a>
+If you are interested in learning more fun stuff you can do with YQL, here's another post, [How-to: Secure OAuth in JavaScript](http://derek.io/blog/2010/how-to-secure-oauth-in-javascript/)